Whatsapp Icon

 What kept me positive during the journey

 My family support kept me positive during my first diagnosis, and I thought I would "face" it.
-While during my second diagnosis, the reason and goal to be with my twins kept me positive and gave me the strength to keep on going and not give up.
+During my second diagnosis, the reason and goal to be with my twins kept me positive and gave me the strength to keep on going and not give up.
 The support group also helped me with my journey.

 Choices during the treatment